 There are several different types of materials that you will need.
 Please review the list carefully.

-If you are using a Penn State owned computer (physical or virtual), both R and RStudio Desktop are already installed.
+If you are using a Penn State owned computer (physical or virtual), a version of both R and RStudio Desktop are already installed.

 The overarching goals for this course are to provide students with opportunities and experiences with statistical software so that they may develop their programming skills, capabilities to use software in data analysis, and productive ways of thinking for data analysis and problem solving.